 Nomad is designed to schedule applications with low latency across very large clusters.
-This is critical for customers with large batch jobs, as is common with High Performance Computing (HPC) workloads.
-In the million container challenge, Nomad was able to schedule one million instances of Redis across 5,000 machines in three data centers, in under 5 minutes.
-Several large Nomad deployments run at even larger scales.
+This is critical for customers with large batch jobs, as is common with high performance computing (HPC) workloads.
+In the Two Million Container Challenge, Nomad was able to schedule two million Docker containers on 6,100 hosts in 10 AWS regions in 22 minutes.
+Several enterprise Nomad deployments run at even larger scales.

-Nomad enables high performance applications to easily use an API to consume capacity dynamically, enabling efficient sharing of resources for data analytics applications like Spark.
-The low latency scheduling ensures results are available in a timely manner and minimizes wasted idle resources.
+Nomad enables high-performance applications to easily use an API to consume capacity dynamically, enabling efficient sharing of resources for data-analytics applications like Spark.
+The low-latency scheduling ensures results are available in a timely manner and minimizes wasted idle resources.